-- A. Purpose: The City of Bloomington has an important responsibility to its citizens to plan the adequate funding of services desired by the public, including the provision and maintenance of public facilities, prudent financial management and accurate accounting for public funds.
-The City strives to ensure that it is capable of adequately funding and providing local government services needed by the community.
-The City will maintain or improve its infrastructure on a systematic basis to encourage its citizens to maintain quality neighborhoods with rising property values and long-term affordable taxes and fees. - B. Objectives: In order to achieve this purpose, the following objectives are established for the City's fiscal performance: - 1.
-To protect the City Council's policy-making ability by ensuring that important policy decisions are not controlled by financial problems or emergencies. - 2.
-To enhance the City Council's policy-making ability by providing accurate information on the full costs of current operations, new proposals and capital requests. - 3.
-To assist sound management of the City government by providing accurate and timely information on the City's financial condition. - 4.
-To provide sound principles to guide the decisions of the City Council and City staff which have fiscal impacts. - 5.
-To set forth operational principles which promote long-term cost effectiveness while providing services desired by the public with minimal financial risk. - 6.
-To employ revenue policies and forecasting tools to identify and prevent undue or unbalanced reliance on certain revenues (especially property taxes) to distribute the costs of municipal services fairly and to provide adequate funds to operate desired programs, as determined by the Council. - 7.
-To provide and improve essential public facilities and prevent deterioration of the City's infrastructure in order to assist in long-term cost effective provision of City services. - 8.
-To protect and enhance the City's credit rating and prevent default on any municipal debt obligations. - 9.
-To ensure the legal use and protection of all City funds through a good system of financial and accounting controls. - 10.
-To maintain a Risk Management Program that will minimize the impact of legal liabilities, natural disasters or other emergencies through the following activities: - Loss Awareness Proactive teamwork and training Citywide to increase awareness and enhance safety and comply with or exceed OSHA regulations. - Loss Prevention Prevent negative occurrences.
+- A. Purpose: The City of Bloomington, including the Housing and Redevelopment Authority in and for the City of Bloomington (the "HRA"), and the Port Authority of the City of Bloomington (the "Port") (collectively the "City") have an important responsibility to its residents, businesses and visitors to plan adequate funding of services desired by the public, including the provision and maintenance of public facilities, prudent financial management and accurate accounting for public funds. - B. Objectives: To achieve this purpose, the following objectives have been established to measure the City's fiscal performance: - 1.
+Protect the City Council's policy-making ability by ensuring that important policy decisions are not controlled by financial problems or emergencies. - 2.
+Enhance the City Council's policy-making ability by providing accurate information on the full costs of current operations, maintenance, new proposals and capital requests. - 3.
+Assist sound management of the City government by providing accurate and timely information on the City's financial condition. - 4.
+Provide sound principles to guide the decisions of the City Council and City staff which have fiscal impacts. - 5.
+Establish operational principles which promote long-term cost effectiveness while providing services desired by the public with minimal financial risk. - 6.
+Employ revenue policies and forecasting tools to identify and prevent undue or unbalanced reliance on certain revenues, especially property taxes, to distribute the costs of municipal services fairly and to provide adequate funds to operate desired programs, as determined by the Council. - 7.
+Provide and improve essential public facilities and prevent deterioration of the City's infrastructure in order to assist in long-term cost-effective provision of City services. - 8.
+Protect and enhance the City's credit rating and prevent default on any municipal debt obligations. - 9.
+Ensure the proper use and protection of all City funds through a good system of financial and accounting controls. - 10.
+Maintain a risk management program that will work to minimize the impact of legal liabilities, natural disasters or other emergencies through the following activities:

-- Loss Control Reduce or mitigate expenses of a negative occurrence.
-Loss Financing Provide a means to finance losses. - Loss Information Management Collect and analyze relevant data to make prudent loss prevention, loss control and loss financing decisions. - 11.
-To record transactions in a manner which matches current revenues to current expenditures (full cost including benefits and depreciation). - 12.
-To report year-end financial information in accordance with generally accepted accounting principles (GAAP) and in accordance with recommended best practices as promulgated by the Government Finance Officers Association (GFOA).
+- Loss Control Increase awareness of potential loss exposures throughout City operations, enhance employee safety. and at a minimum comply with applicable OSHA regulations. - Loss Prevention Reduce or mitigate expenses of a negative occurrence. - Loss Financing Reduce or mitigate the costs associated of potential losses while providing a means to finance said losses. - Loss Analytics Collect and analyze relevant data to make prudent loss prevention, loss control and loss financing decisions. - 11.
+Record transactions in a manner which matches the corresponding fund's type basis of accounting.
+Governmental funds are accounted for using the modified accrual basis of accounting which has a measurement focus of using current financial resources.
+Proprietary funds and fiduciary funds are accounted for using the full accrual basis of accounting which has an economic resources measurement focus. - 12.
+Report year-end financial information in accordance with generally accepted accounting principles (GAAP) and in accordance with recommended best practices as promulgated by the Government Finance Officers Association (GFOA).